braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/creating_geofences.md

 Once geofences have been configured, you can use them to enhance and enrich how you communicate with your users.

 ### Triggering

-to use geofence data as part of campaign and canvas triggers, choose "action-based delivery" for its delivery method. next, add a trigger action of `trigger a geofence`. finally, choose the geofence set and geofence transition event types for your message. you can also advance users through a canvas using geofence events.
+To use geofence data as part of campaign and Canvas triggers, choose "action-based delivery" for its delivery method. next, add a trigger action of `trigger a geofence`.
+Finally, choose the geofence set and geofence transition event types for your message.
+You can also advance users through a Canvas using geofence events.

 ![action_based_geofence_trigger][2]

 ### Personalization

-to use geofence data to personalize a message, you may use the following liquid personalization syntax:
+To use geofence data to personalize a message, you may use the following Liquid personalization syntax:

 {% raw %}
 * `{{event_properties.${geofence_name}}}`